carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 [[equipment:model:anEquipmentData]]
 ```

-This endpoint returns the information of a single equipment associated with the given id.
+This endpoint returns a single equipment associated with the given id.

 Equipment could be either a Tractor, a Baler, an Applicator, a Harvester or any
-other model that is being tracked by the platform.
+other equipment type that is being tracked by the platform.

 An equipment on the response contains the identification information, as the
 manufacturing date and description, and related information to the current status.